iqbal128855/DataAnalysis/discussion_prediction.md

 Here I perform random forest analysis to evaluate the importance of all the explanatory variables in predicting the quality of wine (binary target variable: `0` - if the quality of a wine sample is 3, 4, or 5, `1` - if 6, 7, 8, or 9).
 Analysis was performed for each wine set (red and white) separately.
 In each set, 80% of the sample were used for the training, and 20% - for testing.

 The analysis consists of two steps.
-Firstly, I create the random forest model with `25` trees and examine its results.
+Firstly, I create the random forest model with `32` trees and examine its results.
 Secondly, I train random forests with different numbers of trees (1-100) to see the effect of the number on the accuracy of the prediction.

 The results of the random forest model with `32` trees for the **red** wine show that the accuracy of the prediction is `0.778` and the most important predictor is `alcohol`, followed by `volatile acidity`, `sulphates`, and `total sulfur dioxide`.
 It is interesting to note that the results of the *multivariate regression* for the **red** wine mark different set of variables (`chlorides`, `volatile acidity`, `sulphates`, and `pH`) as the most influential variables in describing the quality of wine.

 The results of the random forest model with `32` trees for the **white** wine show that the accuracy of the prediction is `0.816` and the most important predictor is `alcohol`, followed by `volatile acidity`, and `density`.
 It is interesting to notice that the results of the *multivariate regression* for the **white** wine mark the same set of variables (`alcohol`, `volatile acidity`, and `density`) as the most influential variables in describing the quality of wine.

-Training random forests with different numbers of trees (1-100) shows that, after approximately 20 trees, the subsequent growing of number of trees adds little to the overall accuracy of the forest.
+Training random forests with different numbers of trees (1-100) shows that, after approximately 24 trees, the subsequent growing of number of trees adds little to the overall accuracy of the forest.
 It is true for both sets of wine: red and white.

+Parameter Selection:
+n_estimators : 32
+The number of trees in the forest.

+criterion : "gini"
+The function to measure the quality of a split.
+Supported criteria are “gini” for the Gini impurity and “entropy” for the information gain.

+max_features : "auto"
+The number of features to consider when looking for the best split:
+If “auto”, then max_features=sqrt(n_features).

+max_depth : None
+The maximum depth of the tree.
+If None, then nodes are expanded until all leaves are pure or until all leaves contain less than min_samples_split samples.

+min_samples_split : 2
+The minimum number of samples required to split an internal node:

+min_samples_leaf : 1
+The minimum number of samples required to be at a leaf node.

+min_weight_fraction_leaf : 0
+The minimum weighted fraction of the sum total of weights (of all the input samples) required to be at a leaf node.
+Samples have equal weight when sample_weight is not provided.

+max_leaf_nodes : None
+Grow trees with max_leaf_nodes in best-first fashion.
+Best nodes are defined as relative reduction in impurity.
+If None then unlimited number of leaf nodes.

+bootstrap : True
+Whether bootstrap samples are used when building trees.

+oob_score : False
+Whether to use out-of-bag samples to estimate the generalization accuracy.

+n_jobs : 1
+The number of jobs to run in parallel for both fit and predict.
+If -1, then the number of jobs is set to the number of cores.

+random_state : 123

+verbose : 0
+Controls the verbosity of the tree building process.

+warm_start : False
+When set to True, reuse the solution of the previous call to fit and add more estimators to the ensemble, otherwise, just fit a whole new forest.

+class_weight : None

+Result Analysis:

+Red
+confusion matrix:
+ `[[217  77]`
+ `[ 65 281]]`

+accuracy: 0.778125

+White
+confusion matrix:
+ `[[ 436  203]`
+ `[ 157 1164]]`

+accuracy: 0.816326530612